mshanGithub/msbotframework/specs/testing/skills/SkillsFunctionalTesting.md

 **Alternate flows**

 1. The skill creates a conversation (in teams) and starts a 1:1 conversation with a user in the group.
+Note - the 1:1 conversations created persist, and there is no way to delete them.
+Repeated calls to createConversation will succeed however, and return the appropriate conversationId that can be re-used.

 **Total test cases:** 96 (not including alternate flows)

 ### 4. Card actions that generate invokes and message activities

-> TODO
+> The Consumer invokes the skill through a dialog, and the Skill sends an Adaptive Card that collects some information with a "Submit" button using Action.Submit as the action type.

 **Testing matrix**